 Spending Bonus Categories

-The Chase Freedom Unlimited earns bonus points in the following categories:
+The Chase Freedom Unlimited card earns bonus points in the following categories:

 - 5X/5% on travel purchases booked with the card by using the Ultimate Rewards travel portal.